zhengkezhou1/kgateway/docs/ai/quick-start-ai-gateway-locally.md

 ## Setup LLM Locally

-1. Find your local IP address
+1. Run ipconfig (or ifconfig on Linux/macOS) in your terminal to find your IP address.

-   Run `ipconfig` in the terminal and find your IP address.
-For me, it's `192.168.181.210`:
+   Example output:

    ```text
    en0: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500